 Please continue to monitor our website and social media pages for further information on possible changes to schedule and services, as well as digital programming and activities.

-Following recommendations from city leaders on social distancing and safe practices, only limited, essential library services will be offered.
-Included are essential computer access (limited to two 30-minute sessions daily), curbside pickup of materials, copying, faxing and scanning.
-Staff will advise and pull items for customers hoping to browse materials.
+Also available are essential computer access (limited to two 30-minute sessions daily), curbside pickup of materials, copying, faxing and scanning.

 Ask Us will continue to be available to answer library questions.